si9int/ScreenShooter/README.md

-# m2p.py
+# ScreenShooter
-Convert your masscan-results (80,443,8080) into screenshots for better analysis .
+Convert your masscan/subdomain-scan results (80,443,8080) into screenshots for better analysis .
-**v.0.2 all issues have been fixed!**
+**v.0.3 all issues have been fixed!**

 **Installation**